 I grew up in the middle of the Isle of Wight, which is not generally the prettiest part but it does mean you can get anywhere within 25 minutes or a little longer on a bus (or sometimes a lot longer).

-So, you are within a reasonable distance of a multi screen cinema, a bowling alley, an ice rink, beaches for barbecues, football, surfing or kayaking, forests and cycle tracks for mountain biking and several swimming pools.
+So, you are within a reasonable distance of a multi screen cinema, a bowling alley, beaches for barbecues, football, surfing or kayaking, forests and cycle tracks for mountain biking and several swimming pools.
 If you've got the money there is laser tag, mountain boarding, sailing, windsurfing, paintballing, technical tree climbing and so on.

 Within ten minutes of where I grew up there are now two high quality music festivals (Isle of Wight Festival and Bestival).
 There are also smaller festivals and events throughout the year.
 If you are into artsy things, as I was a bit, there is now an arts festival in Ventnor.
 Admittedly, the Isle of Wight is usually excluded from bands' UK tours, so you end up going to Portsmouth or Southampton - but how many market towns have had everyone from The Rolling Stones to the Kings of Leon perform in the last few years?

 The shopping in Newport is Ok, though not city sized.
 There aren't many night clubs but there are enough bars with atmosphere in Newport, Cowes and Ryde.

 Let's compare that to the mid-sized Midlands town where my wife grew up.
 They had a two screen cinema, a swimming pool, a few shops (though certainly not as many as Newport) and a few bars that are open fairly late (perhaps slightly more than Newport, but nothing special).
 To do some proper shopping you would need to drive 50 minutes to the nearest city, which will cost you about £10 on the train, so not hugely different from an off peak day out to Portsmouth or Southampton.